Trusted By:

 • How can we analyse if the firm will run out of cash?

-• The sources and uses of funds approach
+• The sources and uses of the funds' approach

 • What is the reliance on external funding?